 > Not cheap

-As with all rain jackets, there are several features that are important to know and understand.
+As with all rain jackets, several features are important to know and understand.

 The jacket weighs in at only 5.9 oz / 168 grams (medium size), including the pit zips.
-There are few waterproof jackets that can claim to be waterproof and as light as this one.
+Few waterproof jackets can claim to be waterproof and as light as this one.

 Zpacks use the Vertice fabric on both their rain jackets and rain pants.
 The 7 denier ripstop nylon fabric is very thin and lightweight.
 It appears as though Zpacks is the only company using this waterproof and breathable fabric.
 And it is unknown if it is known by any other name.